PrenSJ2/rest-countries-site/README.md

 - `main` - This branch contains the original project with some extra styling.
 - `minimum-requirements` - This branch contains the original project matching the requirements.

+## Demo

+You can view the project live at [https://rest-countries-site.vercel.app/](https://rest-countries-site.vercel.app/)

 ## Features

 - Search through the countries by name, population, languages, or currencies.